ataiva-software/vertex/integration-tests/docs/e2e-testing-suite.md

-# Eden DevOps Suite - End-to-End Testing Suite
+# Vertex DevOps Suite - End-to-End Testing Suite

 ## Overview

-The End-to-End Testing Suite is a comprehensive, production-ready component of the Eden DevOps Suite that validates the complete system behavior across all services and components.
+The End-to-End Testing Suite is a comprehensive, production-ready component of the Vertex DevOps Suite that validates the complete system behavior across all services and components.
 This implementation replaces the previous mock-based testing approach with real, production-grade tests that ensure the reliability, performance, and security of the entire platform.

 ## Architecture